felixlopz/hubrise-test-task/content/apps/tastycloud/en/map-ref-codes.md

 ![Product mapping](../images/002-product-mapping.png)

-For example, let's consider the single mapping in the screenshot above:
+For example, let's consider the mapping shown in the screenshot above:

 - `7850` is the TastyCloud internal identifier of the item.
 - `Soupe miso S` is the name displayed on your TastyCloud website.